httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - Addition or removal of leading or trailing whitespace to a header field value.
 - Addition or removal of `obs-folds`.
-- Changes to the `request-target` and `Host` header field that when applied together do not result in a change to the message's effective request URI, as defined in Section 5.5 of
+- Changes to the `request-target` and `Host` header field that when applied together do not result in a change to the message's effective request URI, as defined in {{Section 5.5 of MESSAGING}}.
-  {{MESSAGING}}.

 Additionally, all changes to components not covered by the signature are considered safe.